-Reported retail deposits were SEK40.9 billion as of year-end 2018, or 57% of the total balance sheet.
+Reported retail deposits were SEK40.9 billion as of June 2019, or 51% of the total balance sheet.
 The large majority of these retail deposits are internet based because the bank does not have its own branch network and, in our view, they are more price and confidence sensitive compared with deposits sourced through branches.
-SkandiaBanken's loan-to-deposit ratio stood at 147% as of year-end 2018 compared with 152% as of year-end 2017.
-The SEK19.6 billion gap between customer loans and deposits as of year-end 2018 is funded mainly with the issuance of debt securities: SEK19.7 billion covered bonds, SEK5.8 billion senior unsecured funding and SEK0.9 billion subordinated debt.
-SkandiaBanken made a senior unsecured debt issuances in September 2018, amounting to SEK500 million in total.
+SkandiaBanken's loan-to-deposit ratio stood at 161% as of

+June 2019, compared with 147% as of year-end 2018.
+The SEK25.0 billion gap between customer loans and deposits as of June 2019 is funded mainly with the issuance of debt securities: SEK27.4 billion covered bonds, SEK5.9 billion senior unsecured funding and SEK0.9 billion subordinated debt.
+SkandiaBanken made senior unsecured debt issuances in September 2018, amounting to SEK500 million in total.

 We expect the bank to continue to increase its reliance on confidence-sensitive wholesale funding to support its balance-sheet growth.
 This is however mitigated by the fact that most of the issuance will be in SEK-denominated covered bonds, which in our view are less confidence sensitive than senior unsecured bonds because they benefit from a deep local market.
 We reflect this feature by treating covered bonds denominated in local currency as retail funding, an adjustment shared with most other Swedish banks.
-We expect SkandiaBanken to start issuing non-preferred senior bonds in the coming years to fulfil the Minimum Requirements for own fund and Eligible Liabilities (MREL).
+We expect SkandiaBanken to start issuing non-preferred senior bonds in the coming years to fulfill the Minimum Requirements for own funds and Eligible Liabilities (MREL).
 According to the current decision by the Swedish National Debt Office, SkandiaBanken needs to have 6.5% of its total liabilities and capital in subordinated liabilities.